gaggle-net/candidate-technical-assessment-exercise/INSTRUCTIONS.md

 This demo web service presents you with an index page containing a single input field.
 Upon clicking submit, the Search Service will perform a person search using the criteria that you entered in this field.

-If a number is entered, the service will search for any records with that number as its Primary Key.
+If a number is entered, the service will search for and return a JSON formatted string for any records that have that number as its Primary Key.
+There should only be one, but the interface is built to return any and all matches, leaving the data integrity to be handled where it should be.

-If text is entered, the service will search for any name (first or last) that matches--or partially matches--that text.
+If text is entered, the service will search for and return a JSON formatted string for any name (first or last) that matches--or partially matches--that text.

 ## Setting up the Service Demo